dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ### 4.5 - Video2 example making use of Buffer geometry as a way to set position.

 This is the source code that I used to make my video2 for this blog post that at the time of this writing is the latest video that I have up at the top of the blog post.
-This time around I made a video that is about using the position attribute of a buffer geometry to create a vector3 that is then mutated with the lerp method to set position of a group of mesh objects.
+This time around I made a video that is about using the position attribute of a buffer geometry to create a vector3 that is then mutated with the [vector3 lerp method](/2022/05/17/threejs-vector3-lerp/) to set position of a group of mesh objects.

 ```js
 (function () {